celestiaorg/docs/nodes/full-consensus-node.md

 ### Set up the P2P networks

-Now we will setup the P2P Networks by cloning the networks repository:
+Now we will set up the P2P Networks by cloning the networks repository:

 ```sh
 cd $HOME